ahzhezhe/terraform-generator/README.md

   }),
   function1: fn('max', 5, 12, 19),
   function2: fn('sort', 'a', block.attr('attrName'), 'c'),
-  custom1: arg('max(5, 12, 9)'),
+  custom: arg('max(5, 12, 9)'),
-  custom2: arg('as is', true) // it will be printed as is, without extra symbol, quotes and whatnot, regardless of Terraform version
+  literal: arg('literal', true) // it will be printed as is, without extra symbol, quotes and whatnot, regardless of Terraform version
 }
 ```